Rimon4jb22/Facebook-Automation_Unfollow/README.md

 # Facebook Unfollow Automation

-This project contains JavaScript code for automating the process of unfollowing people on Facebook.
+This project contains JavaScript code to automate the process of unfollowing people on Facebook.

 ## Files
 - **openThreeDotMenu.js** - Opens the "three-dot" menu for each user you're following.